icopy-site/awesome/docs/awesome/awesome-swift.md

 * [AECoreDataUI](https://github.com/tadija/AERecord) - Core Data driven UI.
 * [AGCircularPicker](https://github.com/agilie/AGCircularPicker) - Helpful component for creating a controller aimed to manage any calculated parameter.
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
-* [Arale](https://github.com/ZulwiyozaPutra/Arale) - A custom stretchable header view for UIScrollView or any its subclasses with UIActivityIndicatorView support for content reloading.
 * [BreakOutToRefresh](https://github.com/dasdom/BreakOutToRefresh) - A playable pull to refresh view using SpriteKit.
 * [BulletinBoard](https://github.com/alexaubry/BulletinBoard) - Generates and manages contextual cards displayed at the bottom of the screen.
 * [CircularProgress](https://github.com/sindresorhus/CircularProgress) - Circular progress indicator for your macOS app.